owencho/Stm8Assembler/README.md

 ![assemtoMcode](https://user-images.githubusercontent.com/51066670/63931584-295f8680-ca88-11e9-9a48-3b0fdc9e163b.PNG)

 ## Important notes
-Before you implement this **getInstruction** function , tokenizer must be initialize with createTokenizer and configure the Tokenizer to detect $12 as 0x12 value to ensure this function works properly with the example code below.
+Before you implement this **assembleInstruction** function , tokenizer must be initialize with createTokenizer so that this function only able to tokenize the input string with STM8 assembly code .
+Configure the Tokenizer to detect $31 as hex value are also required to ensure this assembler works properly The example code below shows how to initialize and configure hex value the tokenizer .
 ```
-tokenizer = createTokenizer("  NEG A ");
+tokenizer = createTokenizer("  JRNC $31 ");                //create Tokenizer by passing in string with assembly code
-configureTokenizer(tokenizer,TOKENIZER_DOLLAR_SIGN_HEX);
+configureTokenizer(tokenizer,TOKENIZER_DOLLAR_SIGN_HEX);   // configure tokenizer to recognize dollar sign as hex value
-mcode = assembleInstruction(tokenizer);
+mcode = assembleInstruction(tokenizer);                    // run assembleInstruction to generate machine code
 ```

 ## Requirement